lapp0/Smart-Market/README.md

 Hosts ECDSA KEY (32 bytes), IPv6 Address:Port (18 bytes), Timestamp (8 bytes), Signature (72 bytes), Nonce (1-8+ bytes)
 ```

-The hosts will also brroadcast a message with the listings associated with their ECDSA key so users can know to connect to them when they have a listing they want to view:
+The hosts will also broadcast a message with the listings associated with their ECDSA key so users can know to connect to them when they have a listing they want to view:
 ```
 Hosts ECDSA KEY (32 bytes), Listing ID (?? bytes), Timestamp (8 bytes), Signature (72 bytes), Nonce (1-8+ bytes)
 ```